Fixing a major market distortion that disadvantages local renewables

 TAC are being misapplied

-Currently, any California utility that owns part of California’s transmission grid (known as a Participating Transmission Owner or PTO) applies TAC based on the metered load of its customers — not the utility’s metered Transmission Energy Downflow.
+Currently, any California utility that owns part of California’s transmission grid (known as a Participating Transmission Owner or PTO) applies TAC based on the metered load of its customers, or Customer Energy Downflow (CED) — not the utility’s metered Transmission Energy Downflow.
 As a result, PTOs pay TAC on every kWh delivered at the customer level, even if that energy was not delivered through the transmission system.

 Creating a level playing field for local renewable energy